CraftyBIT/bomberman-May21/README.md

 # Project Bomberman
-AP Computer Science Final Project
+AP Computer Science Final Project (Neuhaus per.
+2)

-Ms. Neuhaus Period 2
+A modification/PC Remake of the classic NES game Bomberman, adding dynamic multiplayer gameplay, updated graphics, and a new control system.

 Created by Richard Zhu, Charles Wang, Cornell Tran, David Zeng

-A modification/PC Remake of the classic NES game Bomberman, adding dynamic multiplayer gameplay, updated graphics, and a new control system.

 Voted as Top 3 best projects of the class.